ChileBob/Zatsuma/USERGUIDE.md

 ## Messages

-Zatsuma allows users to send each other short text messages, either between two users or as a broadcast to all.
+Zatsuma allows users to send short text messages, either between two users or as a broadcast to all.

-Some shops might find that useful, perhaps to send details about an order (three beers, burgers & fries for table 7), or so users can chat between themselves but within the system.
+Some shops may find that useful, perhaps to send details about an order (three beers, burgers & fries for table 7) or so users can chat within the system.

 The zatsuma client checks for new messages every minute, makes a noise when new messages arrive and shows an inbox.

 To send a message, select a username (or everyone), type the message & click send.
 Its all rather basic.

-### Zcash Memos
+## Zcash Memos

-Zcash allows 'encrypted memos', which can be up to 512 characters long and are supported by most modern wallets.
+Zatsuma can also receive Zcash 'encrypted memos', which can be up to 512 characters long and are supported by most modern wallets.

 The 'View Orders' page also shows a QR Code which is connected to the shop wallet.
 Customers can scan this, enter a ZEC amount and a message.
+These messages are sent to all Zatsuma users as a broadcast but cannot be replied to from within Zatsuma.

-This could be used in all sorts of ways, as a guestbook, somewhere customers can leave feedback, or even for customers to send tips.
+This can be used in all sorts of ways, as a guestbook, customers feedback, or even for customers to send tips.

-Zcash Memos are delivered to all zatsuma users but cannot be replied to.

 ## Why Zcash ?

-Zcash is a private payment method, all transaction details are available on a public blockchain but are encrypted so that only those involved in a transaction can see them.
+Zcash is a private payment method, all transaction details are available on a public blockchain but are encrypted so that only those involved in a transaction can see the detail.
 This gives it the same properties as cash.

-Transactions happen on-chain which means it takes time for them to confirm, however the time between blocks is only 150 seconds so not too bad - this is also planned to speed up to 75 seconds in the near future.
+Transactions happen on-chain so it takes time for them to confirm, however the time between blocks is only 150 seconds so not too bad - this is also planned to speed up to 75 seconds in the near futur

 ## Why Bitcoin ?

-Bitcoin (on-chain) is the standard crypto, anyone who has crypto has heard of it and probably has some.
-Its available on every crypto exchange and can be bought through ATMs.
+Bitcoin (on-chain) is the standard coin, anyone who has crypto has heard of it and probably has some.
+Its available on every crypto exchange can be bought through ATMs.

-In reality, the long time between blocks (10 minutes) means when the network is busy (full blocks) it can take a very long time for transactions to confirm.
+In reality, the long time between blocks (10 minutes) means when the network is busy (full blocks) it can take a very long time for transactions to confirm - sometime many hours.
 This makes it difficult to use on-chain transactions in a retail environment.

 Bitcoin can also be sent via the Lightning Network, these transactions confirm instantly and costs are negligable.